coder/backstage-plugins/plugins/backstage-plugin-coder/docs/types.md

 - `templateName` refers to the name of the Coder template that you wish to use as default for creating workspaces
 - If `mode` is not specified, the plugin will default to a value of `manual`
 - `repoUrlParamKeys` is defined as a non-empty array – there must be at least one element inside it.
-- For more info on how this type is used within the plugin, see [`CoderEntityConfig`](./types.md#coderentityconfig) and [`useCoderEntityConfig`](./hooks.md#usecoderentityconfig)
+- For more info on how this type is used within the plugin, see [`CoderWorkspacesConfig`](./types.md#coderworkspacesconfig) and [`useCoderWorkspacesConfig`](./hooks.md#usecoderworkspacesconfig)

 ## `CoderWorkspacesConfig`

 Represents the result of compiling Coder plugin configuration data.
+The main source for this type is [`useCoderWorkspacesConfig`](./hooks.md#usecoderworkspacesconfig).
 All data will be compiled from the following sources:

 1. The [`CoderAppConfig`](#coderappconfig) passed to [`CoderProvider`](./components.md#coderprovider).
 This acts as the "baseline" set of values.
 2. The entity-specific fields for a given repo's `catalog-info.yaml` file